johannschopplich/kirby-vue3-starterkit/README.md

 </details>

-## Caching, Offline Capability & Stale-While-Revalidate
+## Caching & Offline Capability With Service Worker

 Even without a service worker installed, the frontend will store pages between indiviual routes/views (in-memory store).
 When you reload the tab, the data for each page is freshly fetched from the API once again.